avnit/Project/README.md

-# SG 40 Sugar Trading Project for class 621
+# SG 40 Sugar Trading Project for class FINC 621
 ##### By Avnit Evan Hetal and Preedee